 The FINE & DANDY MARKET, founded in May 2013, is a monthly market, showcasing the work of independent artists, designers, illustrators, craftsmen and food producers.

-Our next markets will be held in the beautiful Elmwood Hall, Opposite Queen University, Belfast and Drawing Office One, TITANIC Hotel, Titanic Quarter, Belfast, please check the dates above for venue details for each event.
+Our next markets will be held in the beautiful Elmwood Hall, Opposite Queen University, Belfast, Drawing Office One, TITANIC Hotel, Titanic Quarter, Belfast and the Town Hall, Portrush

 ELMWOOD HALL is a former Presbyterian Church, on University Road in Belfast, Northern Ireland.